m-tari/credit_card_approval_ml/README.md

 # Motivation

-We look at a very practical problem that is faced by finiancial institutions today.
+We look at a practical problem that is faced by finiancial institutions.
 How to accepet or reject credit card applications, fast and automated?
 The project is inspired by the following github repository: https://github.com/Ravjot03/Predicting-Credit-Card-Approvals.
 Our goal is to:

   - replicate the original results,
   - perform an exploretory data analysis,